 6. Ask about the warranty

 Consumers demand and rely on warranty protection for most products and they should do so for service projects as well.
-Guarantees of workmanship vary depending on the nature of the engagement, but they should be reasonable in nature and depend in length and scope on the type of project and the amount of money spent on the service.
+Guarantees of workmanship vary depending on the nature of the engagement, for example, for an HVAC service, but they should be reasonable in nature and depend in length and scope on the type of project and the amount of money spent on the service.
 For example, a consumer should expect a furnace replacement to come with a minimum 30 day guarantee that the installation was done in a good and workmanlike manner.

 7. Verify word of mouth referral online